ksumngs/yavsap/docs/parameters.rst

 Default  false
 ======== ======

-This flag switches the meaning of ``--input`` to mean an NCBI Short Read Archive (SRA) accession number, then pulls the associated files directly from NCBI and runs the pipeline on them.
+This flag switches the meaning of :ref:`--input` to mean an NCBI Short Read Archive (SRA) accession number, then pulls the associated files directly from NCBI and runs the pipeline on them.
 To use this flag, you **must** have an `NCBI API key
 <https://ncbiinsights.ncbi.nlm.nih.gov/2017/11/02/new-api-keys-for-the-e-utilities/>`_